auth1ery/brickwall/README.md

 ### brickwall

-brickwall is an open source, extremely easy-to-use, seamless bot protection system for personal sites and more. it is primarily made for sites who want bot protection (cloudflare turnstiles or recaptchas) but cant edit server side code.
+brickwall is an open source, extremely easy-to-use, customizable, seamless bot protection system for personal sites and more. it is primarily made for sites who want bot protection (cloudflare turnstiles or recaptchas) but cant edit server side code.

 ### features
 here are all the features documented for brickwall: